Deeathwiing/VSTU-Lab-React/README.md

 rep for lab

-Open site: clone this rep,use npm i to instal node modules,use npm start in my-app folder,for more information check readme in my-app folder.
+Open site: clone this rep,use "npm i" to instal node modules,use "npm start" in my-app folder,for more information check readme in my-app folder.

 Need use index.html?# only. (?#).